TotallyInformation/node-red-contrib-moment/README.md

 Based on thoughts from a [conversation in the Node-RED Google Group](https://groups.google.com/d/msg/node-red/SXEGvfFLfQA/fhJCGBWvYEAJ).
 Updated with timezone/locale capabilities after Jaques44's initial work.
 Updated with +/- adjustments after [another conversion in the Google Group](https://groups.google.com/forum/#!topic/node-red/u3qoISFoKus).

-**IMPORTANT NOTE FOR v3+**:

-- Because this node uses the `moment` library and because of an upstream security issue requiring updates to underlying libraries, this version of the node is **dependent on Node.JS v6 or above**.
-Therefore it will not work with Node v4
-- If you are forced to use Node v4, please stay with v2x of this node
-- Otherwise, please consider upgrading to the current LTS version of Node.JS

 <a name="installation"></a>
 # Installation